 Ivy is a static website generator built in Python.
-It's small, elegant, and easy to use.
+It's small, elegant, and simple to use.

 $ ivy --help Usage: ivy [command] Ivy is a static website generator.
 It transforms a directory of text files into a self-contained website.
 Flags: -h, --help Print the application's help text. -v, --version Print the application's version.
 Commands: build Build the site. clear Clear the output directory. init Initialize a new site directory. serve Run the test server. tree Print the site's node tree. watch Monitor the site directory and automatically rebuild on changes.
 Command Help: help <command> Print the command's help text.

 You can build many different kinds of website using Ivy but it's particularly suited to building project documentation like the documentation you're looking at right now.

 Ivy has builtin support for content written in Markdown, Syntext, or plain HTML, but Ivy itself is format-agnostic — you can write your content in any format with a suitable Python library.

 Similarly, Ivy has builtin support for Jinja and Ibis templates but can use any template language with a suitable Python library.

 Install Ivy from the Python Package Index using